lukso-network/docs/docs/guides/universal-receiver-delegate/accept-reject-assets.md

 ### Step 2.2 Imports, Contants and EOA

-For starters we need to get the _ABIs_ for the contracts that we will further use.
+First, we need to get the _ABIs_ for the contracts that we will use later.
 After that we need to store the address of our Universal Profile and the new URD address.
-Then we will initialize the EOA that we will further use.
+Then we will initialize the controller address that will be used later.

 <Tabs>